gfarnadi/gfarnadi.github.io/courses/ML/homework.md

 - Code will be graded according to style in addition to functionality.

 #### Assignments
+- [Assignment 1: Machine learning Fundementals](), due TBD.
+Upload the PDF to your gradescope account.
-- [Assignment 1](), due TBD.
+- [Assignment 2: Recommender System](), due TBD.
 Upload the PDF to your gradescope account.